Updated – May 2026

 - AI contribution disclosed per bar requirements

-- Quality assurance process for AI accuracy
+- Quality assurance process for AI accuracy and hallucination detection

 Governance Framework for AI Agents